df-upwork/proposals/daily/2025/12/18/01/result/EN.md

 A refund is possible here but requires a detailed recalculation schedule for each transaction.

 6) Under `F᛭` law, `SST𐏐` and `TDT𐏐` are consumption taxes borne by the `Gꆜ`.
-The `Dꆜ` acts solely as a state agent collecting funds into a trust fund.
+The `L⌹` acts solely as a state agent collecting funds into a trust fund.
 Any overpayment technically belongs to the `Gꆜ`.
 Retaining a state refund without reimbursing the `Gꆜ` constitutes `UE†`.